COVID digest: Vaccine mandate no longer necessary — EU commissioner | DW | 13.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-EU Economy Commissioner Paolo Gentiloni said the time for discussing vaccine mandates has passed.
-Meanwhile, a key German lawmaker said such a move would not find majority support in parliament.
-Follow DW for the latest.

-EU Economic Affairs Commissioner Paolo Gentiloni said he saw no reason for governments to introduce a general coronavirus vaccine mandate anymore, given the declining severity of the pandemic.
+EU Economy Commissioner Paolo Gentiloni has said he saw no reason for governments to introduce a general coronavirus vaccine mandate anymore, given the declining severity of the pandemic.

 "The discussion about mandatory vaccination against COVID-19 had its justification months ago," Gentiloni told the Funke Mediengruppe, an association of German dailies.